-Tweetchats are Twitter conversations that occur at a set time on a pre-determined topic.
-All tweets are labeled with a designated hashtag and ready followed by searching the hashtag or using a program such at Tweetchat or Tweetdeck.
+Tweet chats are Twitter conversations that occur at a set time on a predetermined topic.
+All tweets are labeled with a designated hashtag and followed by searching the hashtag.
 As hashtags can be used by anyone, there are no limitations on who can join.
-For a great list of health care tweet chats, see Symplur.

 Make sure your Twitter pic and profile represent you in a manner you wish to be represented.
-Your Twitter profile will serve as a supplemental, unspoken introduction during the chat.
+Your Twitter profile will serve as an unspoken introduction during the chat.
 For tips on completing your profile, click here.
-In terms of preparing for the topic of a tweetchat, that will depend on the chat topic and your goals for the chat.
+In terms of preparing for the topic of a tweet chat, that will depend on the chat topic and your goals for the chat.
 Often no preparation is needed.